STARTER GUIDE TO ECO FRIENDLY LIVING: PART ONE

 1. Containers & Jars

-Places like IKEA, Target and West Elm are a great place to find containers to store your dry goods, leftovers, lonely nuts and bolts, and even makeup accessories.
+Places like IKEA, Target, and West Elm are great places to find containers to store your dry goods, leftovers, lonely nuts, and bolts, and even makeup accessories.
 A great tip is to use any finished pasta jars or candles.

 I know many states have banned the use of plastic straws in many establishments and in place of that have been distributing paper straws.
-As I think it's a great temporary solutions, another thing you can purchase are your own portable straw set.
-Metal, Glass, Silicone and even Bamboo, whatever tickles your fancy.
+As I think it's a great temporary solution, another thing you can purchase is your own portable straw set.
+Metal, Glass, Silicone, and even Bamboo, whatever tickles your fancy.